ojones44/eloquent-js-book/README.md

 This repository is going be to be used to track my progress through learning JavaScript fundamentals.

-After completing a web dev course on Udemy and jumping into React - I found that whilst I could grasp the concepts and start to build basic applications, I felt I was lacking some fundamental lanaguage knowledge of the 3 core languages.
+After completing a web dev course on Udemy and jumping into React - I could grasp the concepts and start to build basic applications, however I felt I was lacking some important background knowledge of the 3 core languages - HTML, CSS and JavaScript.

 The main reason I could grasp concepts, I believe, is because I already had logical thought patterns from learning Python.
-However, without understanding of a language itself, it is still difficult.
+However, without an understanding of a language itself, it is still difficult.

 I want to know how JavaScript is working under the hood.